sszobaer/Railway-Ticket-Management-System/README.md

-# Pharmacy Application Management System
+# Railway Ticket Management System

 This Java application provides a seamless e-ticket management experience for metro rail and railway users in Bangladesh.
 It allows users to manage their accounts, purchase tickets, and view travel history, all within one platform.